ng-Classic/ng-classic/aio/content/guide/doc-pr-prep.md

 The simplest commit message is a single-line of text.
 All commit messages in a pull request that updates documentation must begin with `docs:` and be followed by a short description of the change.

-The following is an example a valid Angular commit message.
+The following is an example a valid Angular Classiccommit message.

 <code-example language="none" hideCopy>